 These are some of the things you need to begin thinking about when writing the wording for your personal brand blueprint.

 - Explain what you do in words that people understand rather than words that confuse people.

 - Use the right words to use to build your credibility and authority, if you cannot use your historical wins, then take the time to plan what wins you are going after in your new career.

 - Explaining why you are different or better than anyone else is something that your past experience can add real value to.

 - Working out the words behind your personality will enable you to be consistent in your approach and project the image you want to portray, ensure that you remain genuine!

-Thanks for reading my post, if you are serious about your personal brand and want to learn how to make a career change at 40, then checkout our training course Profile Jetpack $1 trial for month 1.
+Thanks for reading my post, if you are serious about your personal brand and want to learn how to make a career change at 40 message me for help.